r-pufky/docs/services/crashplan/README.md

  * `/` is mapped to `/root-mount` to enable backup of any files on `/` for the host that also exist in the docker image.
  * Map your backup drives as *read only*.
+ * Use should use [`-t -d`][3] is needed to keep the container in interactive mode otherwise as soon as the container is idle it will sleep, which will stop background running services.

 ```bash
 docker stop crashplan